'Out of Control'. Feb 2026.

 But the rebuilding was clearly stymied in a lack of balance.

-One striker signed, Aune Heggebo, [compromised with high balls fired at him, no wonder his impact has lessened], to supplement one long term and seemingly weakened player in Maja and another who is consistently overlooked in Dike.
+One striker signed to supplement one long term and seemingly weakened player in Maja and another who is consistently overlooked in Dike.

-A series of centre halves signings, some proven but possibly aging Championship defenders, with a couple of caveats.
+A series of centre halves, with a couple of caveats.

 Injuries of course have not helped.

-Toby Collyer would have been the ideal signing to add much needed quality to midfield, but of course plagued by various ailments, his twelve games flirtation of his qualities that lasted just over four hours of first team action and resulted in a recall to Man Utd and now out on loan again with the promotion chasing Tigers of Hull.
+Toby Collyer would have been the ideal signing to add much needed quality to midfield, but of course plagued by various ailments, his twelve games, a flirtation of his qualities that lasted just over four hours of first team action resulting in a recall to Man Utd and now on loan again, with the promotion chasing Tigers of Hull.

 At least for this year.